 GE Americom have challenged it, and on March 10, 1997 and March 12, 1997, respectively, have separately filed petitions to cancel the ESC License on the ground that the supplemental financial information, filed by ESC in response to the condition set forth in the ESC License, is not adequate.
 If the FCC granted these petitions, ESC would lose the ESC License.
 On December 23, 1996, PrimeStar and GE Americom separately filed petitions for reconsideration of the ESC License and the reassignment of one EchoStar satellite to a different orbital slot on the ground that the satellite in dispute will interfere with the GE Americom satellite used by PrimeStar for its medium-power Ku-band service.
 If the FCC granted these petitions, the satellite in dispute may be reassigned to another orbital location or it may become subject to significant limitation on its power.
-Finally, PrimeStar and GE Americom have opposed ESC's request for authorization to add C-band Capabilities to one satellite of its Ku-band system (the "C-band Capabilities") by separately filing petitions to deny ESC's application to add the C-band Capabilities (on March 10, 1997) on similar grounds set forth in their petitions outlined above.
-If the FCC granted these petitions, ESC will not get the requested authorization to add the C-band Capabilities spectrum and is not relying on this spectrum for the generation of future revenues, if the FCC were to rule against EchoStar, a potential future business opportunity would be lost.
+Finally, PrimeStar and GE Americom have opposed ESC's request for authorization to add C-band capabilities to one satellite of its Ku-band system (the "C-band Capabilities") by separately filing petitions to deny ESC's application to add the C-band Capabilities (on March 10, 1997) on similar grounds set forth in their petitions outlined above.
+If the FCC granted these petitions, ESC will not get the requested authorization to add the C-band Capabilities.
+There can be no assurances as to how the FCC will rule with respect to any of these challenges.
+While EchoStar has not finalized a business plan which incorporates use of this spectrum and is not relying on this spectrum for the generation of future revenues, if the FCC were to rule against EchoStar, a potential future business opportunity would be lost.